 Raisins and other dried fruits are an intelligent option as well.

 In these cases, it’s always best to find products low in sugar and salt.
-That way, even the foods that you snack on between meals will reduce your cholesterol level.
+That way, even the foods that you snack on between meals will lower your cholesterol level.

 Your mother made you eat oats and porridge for a reason.
 Oats are one of the best sources of soluble fibre known to man.